Melissa Conrad Stöppler, MD

 Early separation from the mother has also been seen as another potent stressor in animals.
 Such separation has been linked to increased levels of the stress hormones that cause the stress syndrome, which includes depression.
 Studies in humans are underway to evaluate how maternal stress, even early in the pregnancy, can affect the developing fetus.

 Why might maternal stress affect the fetus?
 The answer is the communication of the blood circulations of the mother and the fetus.
 From the mother's blood, the fetus gets both the good (for example, nutrients and oxygen) and the bad.
-The bad components of the blood can include alcohol, nicotine, illicit drugs, prescription drugs, and stress chemicals such as cortisol and norepinephrine.
+The bad components of the blood can include alcohol, nicotine, illicit drugs, some prescription drugs, and stress chemicals such as cortisol and norepinephrine.

-These animal and human studies seem to indicate that stress leads to depression.
+These animal and human studies seem to indicate that excessive stress leads to depression.
 In other words, chronic stress in the mother's womb (in utero) or early deprivation (separation from the mother) might even predispose a person to developing the psychiatric syndrome of clinical depression in later life.
 Furthermore, other experiments show that the administration of stress hormones can actually decrease brain connections and even the number of brain cells in crucial areas, such as the limbic system.
 This loss of brain connections and cells then can lead to further maladaptive (inadequate adjustment) responses to stress.

 What's more, some particular kinds of stress seem to be even more detrimental than other types.
 That is, some types of stress can actually lead to diseases.
 For example, stresses that are unpredictable and uncontrollable seem to be the greatest culprits.
 On the other hand, stresses with which we can cope and master are not necessarily bad.
 In fact, we can learn from these stresses, predict their recurrence, and develop action plans to reduce or avoid them in the future.
 In this way, some stresses can actually trigger new personality growth and biologically induced adaptive (healthy adjustment) changes.
 Indeed, much of psychotherapy is empirically (guided by practical experience rather than theory) based upon this concept.